m0hammad2Z/ecommerce/README.md

 ### 'othrt' Folder
-Contains some files (Take a look :smile).
+Contains some files (Take a look).